andrew/ultimate-awesome/README.md

 - [awesome-9p](https://github.com/henesy/awesome-9p) - A curated list of awesome 9p(2000)-related documents, libraries, and software.
 - [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
 - [awesome-llms](https://github.com/jd-coderepos/awesome-llms) - 🤓 A collection of AWESOME structured summaries of Large Language Models (LLMs).
-- [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 250+ AI Market Maps from 2025 and 2024.
 - [awesome-overwatch](https://github.com/likethemammal/awesome-overwatch) - A curated collection of official Overwatch links, community repos, Codepens, and extensions.
 - [awesome-edd](https://github.com/lukecav/awesome-edd) - Plugins and code snippets for Easy Digital Downloads.
 - [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.